abenzbiria/odoo-openupgrade-wizard/README.md

     --database DB_NAME
 ```

-Realize an upgrade of the database from the initial release to
+Realize an upgrade of the database from the initial version to
-the final release, following the different steps.
+the final version, following the different steps.

 For each step, it will :